I Corps (United Kingdom): British Army of the Rhine

-Included as part of this was Canada's contribution to the NATO land forces in Germany.
-A Canadian mechanised brigade remained part of BAOR until 1970.
+Included as part of this was Canadian Forces Europe, as Canada's contribution to the NATO land forces in Germany.
+A Canadian mechanised brigade remained part of BAOR until 1970, until it was moved south.
 The size of this force, 6,700, was such that it was referred to within British circles as a "light division".

 4th Division was reformed from 11th Armoured Division on 1 April 1956.

+On 1 July 1960, the 5th Division was redesignated as the 1st Division and the renamed formation took on the 1st Division's lineage and insignia.
+The division was located at Verden an der Aller, Germany, and formed part of the British Army of the Rhine (BAOR).
+The formation conducted division-wide trials using the "square brigade" concept.
+When they were deemed successful in 1970, all brigades within the BAOR were reorganised accordingly.
+The square brigade was developed in the 1950s.
+It called for a brigade to contain two armoured regiments and two mechanised infantry battalions.
+In the late 1960s, new anti-tank and defence in depth concepts were developed as fears of a possible surprise attack by the Warsaw Pact grew.
+Major-General Edwin Bramall promoted these new ideas when he took command of the 1st Division in January 1972.
+Bramall felt there was an over-reliance on the arrival of reinforcements to resist an offensive by the Soviet Union rather than the BAOR being able to do so itself.
+Using the division, the new tactics were refined and were later adopted by the BAOR, and further developed at a higher level in the mid-1970s.
+The basic concept was to draw Soviet armoured forces into kill zones along their anticipated route of advance.
+These zones would be mined, and Soviet tanks engaged by anti-tank guided missile-equipped infantry and tanks in hull down positions to inflict heavy casualties.
+BAOR would conduct a fighting withdrawal as needed using its own reinforcements to counterattack any Soviet breakthroughs.
+It was expected such methods would allow BAOR to resist an offensive for five days without receiving external reinforcements.
+Because this strategy required tanks to be used in a more-defensive manner, it ran counter to the then-established doctrine that called for tanks to be used in a more-offensive capacity and in a local counterattack role.

-In a following 1958-60 reorganisation the Corps was formed into three mixed armour/infantry divisions including five brigade groups, which were in 1965 brought together into three centralised divisions (1st, 2nd, and 4th).
+Between 1958 and 1960 the Corps was reorganised into three mixed armour/infantry divisions including five brigade groups.
+In 1965 these brigade groups were brought together into three centralised divisions (1st, 2nd, and 4th).
 In 1958, the "infantry" designation was dropped from the 2nd Infantry Division's title as part of this reorganisation.
 During the 1970s, 4th Division consisted of two "square" brigades.

 With the end of National Service, manpower across the whole of BAOR dropped from around 77,000 to 55,000.

 In the late 1970s the Corps was reorganised as four small five-battle-group armoured divisions plus a roughly brigade sized infantry 'Field Force'.
 It then comprised: